Top 10 trekking training tips

 Build your walking training

-Walking training will be the foundation of your training programme and it is important to build steadily towards the sorts of distances that you will be doing on your trek.
+Walking training will be the foundation of your training program and it is important to build steadily towards the sorts of distances that you will be doing on your trek.
 Initially, intersperse training days with rest days but as your fitness improves, look to include some ‘back-to-back’ training days, which will more closely replicate your actual trek.

 Train on similar walking terrain